 by Greg Staley, CEO of SynergySuite

 Greg Staley is the CEO of SynergySuite, a back-of-house restaurant management platform.
 Greg focuses on facilitating better visibility and increased profitability for restaurant chains through the use of intelligent, integrated back-of-house technology.
-For more information, please contact Greg at email@example.com.
+For more information or to discuss SynergySuite’s solutions, please contact Greg at firstname.lastname@example.org.

 - More from SynergySuite